Lightning-AI/pytorch-lightning/docs/source/ecosystem/transformers.rst

 - Powered by `PyTorch Lightning <https://www.pytorchlightning.ai/>`_ - Accelerators, custom Callbacks, Loggers, and high performance scaling with minimal changes.
 - Backed by `HuggingFace Transformers <https://huggingface.co/transformers/>`_ models and datasets, spanning multiple modalities and tasks within NLP/Audio and Vision.
 - Task Abstraction for Rapid Research & Experimentation - Build your own custom transformer tasks across all modalities with little friction.
-- Powerful config composition backed by `Hydra <https://hydra.cc/>`_ - simply swap out models, optimizers, schedulers task and many more configurations without touching the code.
+- Powerful config composition backed by `Hydra <https://hydra.cc/>`_ - simply swap out models, optimizers, schedulers task, and many more configurations without touching the code.
-- Seamless Memory and Speed Optimizations - Out of the box training optimizations such as `DeepSpeed ZeRO <https://pytorch-lightning.readthedocs.io/en/latest/multi_gpu.html#deepspeed>`_ or `FairScale Sharded Training <https://pytorch-lightning.readthedocs.io/en/latest/multi_gpu.html#sharded-training>`_ with no code changes.
+- Seamless Memory and Speed Optimizations - Out-of-the-box training optimizations such as `DeepSpeed ZeRO <https://pytorch-lightning.readthedocs.io/en/latest/multi_gpu.html#deepspeed>`_ or `FairScale Sharded Training <https://pytorch-lightning.readthedocs.io/en/latest/multi_gpu.html#sharded-training>`_ with no code changes.

 -----------------

 Using Lightning-Transformers
 ----------------------------

-Lightning Transformers has a collections of tasks for common NLP problems such as `language_modeling <https://lightning-transformers.readthedocs.io/en/latest/tasks/nlp/language_modeling.html#language-modeling>`_, `translation <https://lightning-transformers.readthedocs.io/en/latest/tasks/nlp/translation.html#translation>`_ and more.
+Lightning Transformers has a collection of tasks for common NLP problems such as `language_modeling <https://lightning-transformers.readthedocs.io/en/latest/tasks/nlp/language_modeling.html#language-modeling>`_, `translation <https://lightning-transformers.readthedocs.io/en/latest/tasks/nlp/translation.html#translation>`_ and more.
 To use, simply:

 1. Pick a task to train (passed to ``train.py`` as ``task=``)